johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 The date of the play day will be announced further into this project.

-At the beginning of class on the play day, you are going to log in and open your program.
+At the beginning of class, you are going to log in and open your program.
 You will sit at someone else's computer and play their game.
 After everyone has played the game in front of them,  the allotted minute, move on to the next computer, and repeat

 ###Reflection Paper